-In this study we focus on a class of multi-stage distributionally robust shortest path problems (DRSPP), where the vector of arc costs is subject to distributional uncertainty.
-From the game theoretical perspective, we consider a \textit{dynamic zero-sum game} between two decision-makers, which are referred to as a \textit{user} and an \textit{attacker}.
+In this study we consider a multi-stage version of the \textit{distributionally robust shortest path problem} (DRSPP), where the vector of arc costs/travel times in a given network is subject to uncertainty.
+From the game theoretical perspective, our problem can be viewed as a dynamic zero-sum game between two decision-makers, which are referred to as a \textit{user} and an \textit{attacker}.
 The user attempts to minimize its expected loss by traversing between two fixed nodes in a given network.
-At the same time, the attacker aims at maximizing the user's expected loss by selecting a distribution of arc costs within a given family of probability distributions.
-However, in contrast to the one-stage model, both the user and the attacker are able to adapt their decisions at each node of the user's path.
+On the other hand, the attacker aims at maximizing the user's expected loss by selecting a distribution of arc costs within a given family of probability distributions.
+The outlined game is dynamic in the sense that both the user and the attacker are able to adjust their decisions at particular nodes of the user's path.

 In fact, our multi-stage formulation is motivated and built upon the related one-stage formulation of DRSPP in \cite{Ketkov2021}.
-Specifically, we preserve the same form of ambiguity set and the loss function, but introduce some \textit{auxiliary distributional constraints} that can be verified by the user dynamically while traversing through the network.
+Specifically, we preserve the same form of the ambiguity set and the objective function but introduce some \textit{auxiliary distributional constraints} that can be verified by the user dynamically while traversing through the network.